gvwilson/thirdbit/src/fiction/santas/index.md

 He shrugged,
 suddenly embarrassed.

-"It happened…
-slowly,"
+"I didn't…
+mean to,"
 Hotep said.
-"After all…
+"Not at…
+the start.
-my elves…
+But my elves…
 were gone.
 I could…
 have asked…